mapkyca/known-linkedin/README.md

 Installation
 ------------

-* Drop the LinkedIn folder into the IdnoPlugins folder of your Known installation.
+* Drop the repo folder into the IdnoPlugins folder of your Known installation as Linkedin.
 * Log into Known and navigate to Site configuration > Plugins.
 * Enable the LinkedIn plugin on the Plugins page.